emoranska/NGS_analysis/README.md

-# burak
+# NGS_analysis

- - project for finding regions of homozygosity in sequencing data in vcf file using Python
+ - project for finding regions of homozygosity in sequencing data (vcf file) using Python

  Tools:
- - pandas
+ - Pandas
- - regex
+ - RegEx